 Thankyou for taking the time to talk to us today!
 Please tell us a bit about yourself and what led you to launch Naya Rea?

-Following that, I made the move to London and spent a few years fulfilling my dream to become a fashion designer.
+Following that, I made the move to London.
+I spent the following few years fulfilling my dream to become a fashion designer.
 I founded my brand in 2017 (officially 2018 as a company) from home with my small savings by making all my samples by myself all while looking after my daughters.
 This is the way I still work, and I quite like it this way (although the workload has become increasingly overwhelming in the past year or so!).

 What does female empowerment mean to you?